tenzindorji/projectnotes/docker/README.md

 -
 ## **Cgroups** (Control Groups)
 - Is a Linux system used for tracking, grouping and organizing the processes that run.
 Every Processes is tracked with cgroup regardless of whether it is container or none
-- Cgroups are typicle used to associated processes with resources.
+- Cgroups are typically used to associate processes with resources.
 - Provides metering and limiting, Access control
 - All the processes are controlled by cgroups